complexlogic/rsgain/README.md

 Another advancement was made in the weighting of frequencies.
 The human ear is not equally sensitive to all frequencies.
 A mid frequency is perceived to be louder than a low or high frequency of equivalent sound pressure level.
 The relationship between frequency and perceived loudness is often referred to as the **Fletcher-Munson curve** or the **equal-loudness contour**.

 The original ReplayGain specification from 2001 combined the RMS averaging with a frequency weighting filter that compensated for the Fletcher-Munson curve.
 Since that time, a new industry standard [ITU-R BS.1770](https://www.itu.int/dms_pubrec/itu-r/rec/bs/R-REC-BS.1770-4-201510-I!!PDF-E.pdf) has been published.
-It details a new loudness measurement algorithm that implements RMS averaging and frequency weighting, similar in nature to ReplayGain 1.0, but far less computationally intensive and proven in listening tests to be more accurate.
+It details a new loudness measurement algorithm that implements RMS averaging and frequency weighting, similar in nature to ReplayGain 1.0, but far less computationally intensive and shown in listening tests to be more accurate.
 This new algorithm provides the basis for the ReplayGain 2.0 specification upon which rsgain is based.

 #### Target Loudness
 The loudness measurement algorithm specified in BS.1770 has gained widespread adoption in loudness normalization since its publishing.
-However, one aspect that is not well-agreed upon is the target loudness level that audio signals should be normalized to.
+However, one aspect that is not well agreed upon is the target loudness level that audio signals should be normalized to.
 Many people perceive louder audio signals to be of higher quality, so the systems that target casual listeners generally tend to opt for higher target loudness levels.
 Higher target loudness levels are more prone to clipping, an unwanted form of distortion, so systems that target a more serious audience generally tend to opt for lower target loudness.
 By default, rsgain uses the -18 LUFS target loudness value specified by ReplayGain, but users have the ability to change it with the `-l` option.

 The table below gives a brief summary of the target loudness levels used by various organizations to demonstrate the range of typical values.